What is Acne?

-- Establish a daily skincare routine.
-Wash your face with clean, warm water and appropriate facial soap.
-Additionally, partly dry your face with a soft cloth at least twice a day.
+- Establish a daily skincare routine: wash your face with clean warm water, an appropriate facial soap, and partly dry with a soft cloth at least twice a day.

-- Know your skin type, whether oily or dry.
+- Know your type of skin whether oily or dry.

 - Avoid scrubbing the skin when cleansing.